paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/root_causes_coverage.md

 (meca_4_2_2)=
 ## Wear-out failures

 In the frame of this handbook, {term}`wear-out failures <Wear-out failure>` are generally assumed to occur after the specified mission life time, assuming that {term}`safe life qualification <Safe life qualification>` processes have successfully mitigated the risk of premature failures.
 However, for mechanical items, this assumption may not necessarily be valid, as experience shows that there is a certain risk of premature wear-out despite {term}`safe life qualification <Safe life qualification>`, which may lead to a (slowly) increasing failure rate already during the course of the mission, as illustrated in {numref}`Figure_3_1`.
 The root cause of these premature {term}`wear-out failures <Wear-out failure>` will mostly be related to the design or manufacturing process.
 However, following the same line of thought as in {numref}`meca_4_2_1`) above, failures due to minor design or manufacturing variability can nevertheless be considered as wear-out rather than {term}`systematic failures <Systematic failure>`, and considered with the methodology presented in this chapter.
-Only {term}`wear-out failures <Wear-out failure>` due to gross design or manufacturing errors are left for the systematic failure modelling.
+Only {term}`wear-out failures <Wear-out failure>` due to gross design or manufacturing errors are left for the {term}`systematic failure <Systematic failure>` modelling.

 ```{figure} ../../pictures/figure4_1.png
 ---